-Star Wars Fans Rejoice: Episode IX Script Completed, Will Include Princess Leia
+‘Star Wars’ Fans Rejoice: Episode IX Script Completed, Will Include Princess Leia

 It remains to be seen if any of these original plans are in the final script.
 It wouldn’t be surprising if the family’s recent decision leads to an immediate rewrite of the script to put Princess Leia back into action.
 Meanwhile, we do know that casting is rumored to begin in July.
 We’ll all have to wait until 2019 to find out exactly what is in the Star Wars: Episode IX script, but at least we now know that everything is moving on schedule.
 Until then, we’ll be able to enjoy the penultimate Star Wars Episode VIII: The Last Jedi in December, followed by the standalone Han Solo anthology film on May 25, 2018.

-[Featured Image by Jesse Grant | Stringer /Getty Images]
+[Featured Image by Jesse Grant/Stringer/Getty Images]